Root Cause Analysis: Advanced Principles and Practices

 At the conclusion of the training, participants will be able to:

-- Understand how a just culture approach can improve the culture of safety

-  around patient safety event reporting.
+- Understand how a just culture approach can improve the culture of safety around patient safety event reporting.

-  - Discuss techniques to improve investigative interviewing during the root
+- Discuss techniques to improve investigative interviewing during the RCA process.

-  cause analysis process.

-  - Describe strategies to effectively communicate with patients and families

-  when a patient safety event has occurred.
+- Describe strategies to effectively communicate with patients and families when a patient safety event has occurred.